rweigel/phys305/divergence.md

 See 1.2.4 of Griffiths.

-The divergence of a vector field is is a scalar defined to be
+The divergence of a vector field is a scalar defined to be

 $$\text{div}(\mathbf{U})=\lim_{\Delta \tau\rightarrow 0}\frac{\oint \mathbf{U}\bfcdot d\mathbf{A}}{\Delta \tau}\lim_{\Delta \tau\rightarrow 0}\frac{\Phi_U}{\Delta \tau}$$

 at any point in space, where $\Delta \tau$ is a differential volume that surrounds the point.
 The numerator is a flux, so the physical interpretation is that it represents the net flux into or out of a vanishingly small volume.

 In general, this formula will not be used to compute divergence.
-However, it is important to understand its meaning using it at least once, which is done in the following example.
+However, it is important to understand its meaning using it at least once, as done in the following example.

 Note that Griffiths does not state the definition given above.
 Instead, in Chapter 1.2.4, he uses a formula for $\text{div}(\mathbf{U})$ that can be derived from the definition and only states that the divergence is a measure of "...".